room-27/death-note/README.md

 The human who uses this note can neither go to Heaven nor Hell.

 If the time of death is not specified, the process will die in the 40 human seconds.
-If the time of death is written within 40 seconds after writing the cause of death as a SIGTERM, the time of death can be manipulated, and the time can go into effect within 40 seconds after writing the PID.
+If the time of death is written within 40 seconds after writing the cause of death, the time of death can be manipulated, and the time can go into effect within 40 seconds after writing the PID.
 The human who touches the Death Note can recognize the image and voice of its original owner, a Superuser of Death, even if the human is not the owner of the note.

 The person in possession of the Death Note is possessed by a Superuser of Death, its original owner, until they die.